Arthur P. Hayne: Family

-Arthur Hayne was the older brother of Robert Young Hayne, also a U.S. Senator and Governor of South Carolina; famous for the Webster-Hayne Debate over States' rights and held over several days in the U.S. Senate in 1830.
+Arthur Hayne was the older brother of Robert Young Hayne, also a U.S. Senator and Governor of South Carolina; famous for the Webster-Hayne Debate over states' rights and held over several days in the U.S. Senate in 1830.
 He was a cousin of Isaac Hayne, hanged by the British during the Revolution, and uncle of the poet and editor Paul Hamilton Hayne.

-Arthur Hayne married Frances Gibson Duncan, daughter of Hon.
-Thomas Duncan of Carlisle, Pennsylvania, Justice of the Pennsylvania Supreme Court (1817–1827).
-He married second, Elizabeth Laura Alston, daughter of William Alston of Charleston, South Carolina.
-His only child Frances Duncan Hayne married Lloyd James Beall, a former United States Army officer from Rhode Island who sided with the Confederacy and served as Commandant of the Confederate States Marine Corps.
+Hayne married Frances Gibson Duncan, daughter of Hon.
+Thomas Duncan of Carlisle, Pennsylvania, Justice of the Pennsylvania Supreme Court (1817–1827) and Frances Gibson, aunt of John Bannister Gibson, Chief Justice of the Pennsylvania Supreme Court for 24 years.
+France Duncan Hayne was first cousin of the planter and banker Stephen Duncan.
+Hayne married second, Elizabeth Laura Alston, daughter of William Alston of Charleston, South Carolina.
+His only surviving child Frances Duncan Hayne married Lloyd James Beall, a former United States Army officer from Maryland who sided with the Confederate States of America and served as Commandant of the Confederate States Marine Corps.